 Cato Cloud Thresholds and Limits

 These limits are designed to support the Cato best practices to ensure the reliability and performance of the service.
-If there is a requirement to increase a threshold or limit, please contact Cato Support to discuss further.
+If there is a requirement to increase a threshold or limit, please contact Support.

 For more information about API limits, see Understanding Cato API Rate Limiting.